Creativity, Inc.

 Final words

 To sum it up, it’s a really good read!
-I’m pretty sure that most people can get something from this book, to name a few: learn how to build a company’s culture, leadership advices, Pixar’s history, a good tale from the Silicon Valley…
+I’m pretty sure that most people can get something from this book, to name a few: learn how to build a company’s culture, leadership advice, Pixar’s history, a good tale from the Silicon Valley…

 Feel free to follow me on: